Alejandro-Jaime-Pozas/subsy_main/README.md

     - MAIN = SUBSCRIPTION
     - A subscription can have 0 or many tags
     - A tag can have 0 or many subscriptions
-- **SUBSCRIPTION > USER**
-    - MANY TO MANY
-    - MAIN = USER
-    - a subscription can have 0 or many users (subscription_manager)
-    - a user can have 0 or many subscriptions for which they're in charge

 ---